mandober/js-data-structures/linked-list/README.md

     findNode(this);
 }
 ```
-It doesn't matter whether the `newNode` function is called with or without the `new` keyword as it will always returned the explicitly specified object.
-Same goes for `LinkedList` function.
+Also now it doesn't matter whether the `LinkedList` or `newNode` function is called with or without the `new` keyword as the explicitly specified object will be returned.